christones/CapstoneProjectforDevOps/README.md

-# Udacity Capstone Project

-## Project Overview

-Capstone project for Udacity's "Cloud DevOps Engineer" Nanodegree Program.

 <hr>

-## Objectives
+## CapstoneProjectforDevOps-Udacity
+This is the Capstone project for Udacity's "Cloud DevOps Engineer" Nanodegree Program.
+In this project i will apply the skills and knowledge which were developed throughout the Cloud DevOps Nanodegree program.
+These include:
 - Working in AWS
 - Using Jenkins to implement Continuous Integration and Continuous Deployment
 - Building pipelines